 How to: This is the age when babies experiment with their movements.
 Therefore, your baby could be crawling at seven months or at least making efforts to do so.
 This activity is a developmental game for the seven-month-old to encourage him to crawl.

 Gently place the baby on his tummy, and then slowly bring a stringed toy in his field of vision.
 Once the toy has the baby’s attention your partner should slowly pull the string to move the toy.
 This way you would be prompting the baby to follow the toy.
 The toy having blinking lights or making sounds is an advantage as that will intrigue your baby to crawl or drag himself to follow it.
-This is just the beginning, and few months down the line you would be the one doing the chasing!
+This helps in overall cognitive and motor development.
+This is just the beginning, and a few months down the line you would be the one doing the chasing!

 Skills developed: Muscle-sight coordination, overall physical dexterity